NSLS-II-LIX/py4xs/README.md

 bug fix for slnXS;
 fix azimuthal angular range to avoid large gap between values near Pi/-Pi;
 attach exp_para to hdf;
-removing qgrid from DetectorConfig (this affects the syntax of process/average/merge in slnxs)
+removing qgrid from DetectorConfig (this affects the syntax of process/average/merge in slnxs);